School of Science, Engineering and Environment

 You will learn in detail how the Internet works, from local area networks to global networks.
 This will include designing and troubleshooting networks, and configuring and testing network applications.
 You will also look at security vulnerabilities, cryptographic principles, protocols, C-I-A trade-offs, firewalls and legal implications.
 You will apply these principles to designing solutions for some realistic case studies.

-You will develop your range of employability 'soft skills' to give you an advantage when applying for placements and performing well whilst on placement.
+You will develop a range of employability 'soft skills' to give you an advantage when applying for (and carrying out) a placement as well as graduate roles.
 Employers value a combination of technical and interpersonal skills.
-This module will draw from our extensive industry contacts to demonstrate the range of skills needed to succeed in your career and help you develop a career plan.
+This module will draw from our extensive industry contacts to demonstrate the range of skills needed to succeed in your career and to help you develop a career plan.

 Client Server Programming